 |PRODUCT WEIGHT:||1.1 Pounds|

-Googly Eyes is a silly family game board sure to make everyone laugh.
-Players of all ages and ability levels may compete on an even playing field in this humorous update to traditional drawing games.
+Googly Eyes is a silly family recreation tabletop sure to make everyone laugh.
+Players of all ages and ability levels may compete on an even playing field in this humorous update to traditional drawing activities.
 As your team attempts to determine what you are sketching, put on the vision-altering goggles and start drawing.
 No one can see clearly or draw straight lines since the glasses have three sets of lenses that vary from subtle modifications to mind-blowing pleasure.
 Since the goggles make it entertaining and difficult for everyone, Googly Eyes is a humorous family game that tests your eyesight and leaves you hankering for more.
 Simply move after rolling the dice, and the spot you land on will indicate which color lens to use (easy, medium, or hard).
 Select a card, start the timer, and then begin drawing.
 The winning team is the first to cross the finish line.

-This game is a no-brainer and super fun for all.
+This activity is a no-brainer and super fun for all.
 The guesses are entertaining to hear since sometimes they are far off the mark, which is usually a riot for everyone playing.
-This game has entertained everyone in our family, including the 4 to 12-year-olds, their friends, grandparents, parents, and everyone else, for hours.
+This recreation has entertained everyone in our family, including the 4 to 12-year-olds, their friends, grandparents, parents, and everyone else, for hours.
 You should be aware that the guidelines don’t provide enough time for a youngster to create a detailed image, so we set up our own time limits as we went.
 Additionally, it might be very difficult to draw some of the words.
 Last but not least, keep in mind that in order to know what to draw, young players must be able to read the cards.
 Overall, the idea is fantastic, and the kids like wearing the glasses to sketch.

 Option #2: Pictopia Disney Edition